HipsterBrown/hipsterbrown.com/posts/musings/2021-09-03-Components-for-Everyone.md

 ## Summary

-This is not a post to bash or denigrate client-side component frameworks; I love developing front end applications with JavaScript and will continue to do so.
+This post is not meant to denigrate client-side component frameworks; I love developing front end applications with JavaScript and will continue to do so.
 But choosing to build with that stack comes with additional complexity that not every team is ready to handle, so there should be useful alternatives for server-rendered ecosystems and take advantage of that environment.
 I hope we see more tools like [Storybook Server](https://www.npmjs.com/package/@storybook/server) being used to develop those server components in isolation and generate documentation for easier discoverability.
+There should be a rich collection of accessible, open source component libraries, similar to [Headless UI](https://headlessui.dev/) or [Radix UI](https://www.radix-ui.com/docs/primitives/overview/introduction), so apps can ship features that are enjoyed by everyone by default.

 If I missed something, like an example implementation or assumed detail, please reach out on [Twitter](https://twitter.com/hipsterbronw) to help me correct it here.
+I'll continue to shape these thoughts, put them into practice through personal and professional projects, and follow up with more articles to share any lessons learned.

 \* I purposely left out more complete frameworks like Ember and Angular since they focus on shipping full client-side applications out of the box.